How long does it take for a standard segment to process?

 Each user creates multiple Krux User IDs (KUIDS) - cookies in browsers as well as IDFAs or AdIDs for mobile apps.
-Once our cross devices algorithm identifies that two of these KUIDs belong to the same person, we increase the count of "people" by one and select one of the KUIDs to be the "leading" KUID.
+Once our cross devices algorithm identifies that two of these KUIDs belong to the same person, we decrease the count of "people" by one and select one of the KUIDs to be the "leading" KUID.
 We call this the one the "Uber ID".

 There are some rules in place to determine which of the KUIDs is elected the Uber ID.
 This evaluation can change from day to day.
 If the Uber ID KUID is not active for a couple of days, it loses it's status as Uber ID.
 In this special case, the Uber ID is removed from the segment population list and shown accordingly as "deleted".

 It is mainly Safari users to contribute to these Uber ID changes, as on Safari each page impression created a unique new KUID.

 How long does it take for event-based rules to process?